The following is a Best of 360Connext post. This post was written for, and a version originally appeared on the philGERBYSHAK blog.

 “I love that company.
 I recommend them to everyone I know.
 But I’m worried they could be getting TOO big for us.”

-So what do you while you’re scaling your business?
+So what do you do while you’re scaling your business?

 First, you need to accept that the idea of hiring a bunch of people who are just like you is unrealistic.
 It’s imperative that you invest the time and resources to document and train your new staff to deliver the customer experience as you would.
 Instructing them to “be friendly and helpful” won’t cut it.
 You need to recruit, to grow and to serve more customers.
 But you also need to keep your top people without burning them out.